jpuopolo67/linuxdoc/README.md

 * lsblk - list block devices
 * partprobe - update kernel after changing partition table
 * mkfs - make file system (various types available, e.g., xfs is default on many distributions)
-* mount - attach a partition and file system to a directory
-* umount - unmount a file system
 * lsof - list open files/what process is using a file
 * findmnt - find out what is mounted and where
 * df - display free disk space